lakshyabatman/Ticket-booking-service/README.md

 ## Selected tech stack
  - Backend Service : NodeJS
- - UI template: EJS
+ - Caching : Redis
  - Database: MongoDB

 ## Installation
+- Make sure you have docker installed on your machine.
+- Run `docker-compose up ` from root directory of application to start up redis server.
+(Please: Don't close this terminal instance).
+- Open another terminal.
-- To start server, write on your terminal `npm start`.
+- To start server, write on your terminal `npm start` or `npm run dev`.
 - This will run server on post `3000`.

 ## Database design